ndepaz/PeacefulCoding/README.md

 QueryOperation are meant to be controlled by the developer as there isn't a easy way to narrow them by property type just yet.

-Now, IEnumerables expressions are supported.
+Now, IEnumerable expressions are supported.

 ## Simple usage in UnitTest form
 Visit the unit tests project to learn more